marlonecobos/kuenm/README.md

 Since this package was designed to perform complex analyses while avoiding excessive demands on the computer (especially related to RAM memory used for R), it needs certain data and to be organized carefully in the working directory.
 Following this structure (Figure 1) will allow working with one or more species in a project, and avoid potential problems during the analyses.

-Before starting the analyses, the user must make sure that the working directory has the following components:
+Before starting the analyses, the user must make sure that the working directory (the folder with information for an individual species) has the following components:

 -   A folder containing the distinct sets of environmental variables (i.e., M\_variables in Figure 1) to be used (more than one is highly recommended, but not mandatory).
 These variables must represent the area over which models are calibrated.
--   The maxent.jar application, available from the <a href="https://biodiversityinformatics.amnh.org/open_source/maxent/" target="_blank">Maxent repository</a>.
 -   A csv file containing training and testing occurrence data together (preferably after cleaning and thinning original data to avoid problems like wrong records and spatial auto-correlation).
 This data set consists of three fields: species name, longitude, and latitude.
 See Sp\_joint.csv, in Figure 1.
 -   A csv file containing occurrence data for training models.
 This file and the next file generally represent exclusive subsets of the full set of records.
 Occurrences can be subsetted in multiple ways (Muscarella et al. 2014), but some degree of independence of training and testing data is desired.
 See Sp\_train.csv in figure 1.
 -   A csv file containing species occurrence data for testing models as part of the calibration process (i.e., Sp\_test.csv in figure 1).
--   A csv file containing a completely independent subset of occurrence data—external to training and testing data—for a final, formal model evaluation.
+-   If available, a csv file containing a completely independent subset of occurrence data—external to training and testing data—for a final, formal model evaluation.
 This dataset (i.e., for final model evaluation) is given as Sp\_ind.csv, in Figure 1.

-Another important requirement for using Maxent and therefore the kuenm package is to have Java installed in the computer.
-Java can be downloaded from the <a href="https://java.com/es/download/" target="_blank">Java download page</a>.
+A crucial requirement is to have the maxent.jar application in any user-defined directory (we encourage you to maintain it in a fixed directory).
+This software is available in the <a href="https://biodiversityinformatics.amnh.org/open_source/maxent/" target="_blank">Maxent repository</a>.
+Another important requirement for using Maxent and therefore the kuenm package is to have the Java Development Kit installed in the computer.
+The Java Development Kit is available in <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html" target="_blank">this repository</a>.

 <br>